-The Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
-Except where explicitly stated otherwise, these requirements apply only to relevant events that occur on or after the Effective Date.
+The CP for the Issuance and Management of Publicly-Trusted Certificates describe a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted Certificates.
+Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after the Effective Date.

 These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted Certificates.
-The CA/Browser Forum may update the Requirements from time to time, in order to address both existing and emerging threats to online security.
+The CA/Browser Forum may update these Requirements from time to time, in order to address both existing and emerging threats to online security.
 In particular, it is expected that a future version will contain more formal and comprehensive audit requirements for delegated functions.

-This version of the Requirements only addresses Certificates intended to be used for authenticating servers accessible through the Internet.
+These Requirements only address Certificates intended to be used for authenticating servers accessible through the Internet.
 Similar requirements for code signing, S/MIME, time-stamping, VoIP, IM, Web services, etc. may be covered in future versions.